iffy/generalconference/data/eng/1973-10/002-forgiveness-the-ultimate-form-of-love/text.md

-# Forgiveness: The Ultimate Form of Love
+# Forgiveness:The Ultimate Form of Love

 After a meeting with a group of students recently one young man waited to ask a question.
 "Elder Hanks," he said, "what are _your _goals?
 What do _you _want